christianhg/real-world-xstate/README.md

 ### 🔔 Off-Screen Notification

 On a page with a long-running process, we needed to show a notification to the user if the process finished off-screen.
 The result is a statechart that gets notified of the completion of the process as well as its visibility.
+The visibility is tracked using a spawned child machine that invokes an `IntersectionObserver`.

 - 🧶 **Src**: [./src/examples/off-screen-notification](./src/examples/off-screen-notification)
 - 🕹️ **Demo**: https://real-world-xstate.vercel.app/examples/off-screen-notification